 -Child study team meetings

-And even if the conference note isn’t used for any of the above, when a student sees a note being entered, the process itself proclaims: “Hey, my teacher will know.
+And even if the conference note isn’t used for any of the above, when a student sees a note is entered, the process itself proclaims: “Hey, my teacher will know.
 My teacher will follow through.
 My teacher values my learning.”

 But we as teachers are also accountable, aren’t we?